-- 1. Repeat steps 1-6 in the section using dsconfig in To Install the Identity Data Store in Interactive Mode. - 2.
-On the UnboundID Identity Data Store configuration main menu, type o (letter "o") to change the object level.
+- 1. Repeat steps 1-6 in the section using dsconfig in To Install the Data Store in Interactive Mode. - 2.
+On the UnboundID Data Store configuration main menu, type o (letter "o") to change the object level.
 By default, Basic objects are displayed. - 3.
 Enter a number corresponding to a object level of your choice: 1 for Basic, 2 for Standard, 3 for Advanced, 4 for Expert. - 4.
 View the menu at the new object level.
-You should see additional configuration options for the Identity Data Store components.
+Additional configuration options for the Data Store components are displayed.